-RIPE Atlas, where the number of VPs is large and due due to credits limit, we carefully select 500 VPs, making sure that each VP is far from the others by at least 200 km (roughly 2ms).
+Vantage points (VP).
+We perform VP selection following the guidelines in [26]: in PlanetLab, where the total number of VPs is small (and decreasing), we simply select all the available ones; in RIPE Atlas, where the number of VPs is large and due to credits limit, we carefully select 500 VPs, making sure that each VP is far from the others by at least 200 km (roughly 2ms).
+Similar results can be obtained by clustering VP together geographically and performing a stratified selection in each cluster [40].